 Helicopters were also being used, according to Columbia County 911.

 The Massachusetts State Police had more than 30 personnel helping in the search Tuesday.
-The Troop B Community Action Team, the Special Emergency Response Team, Air Wing, K-9, and patrols from the Lee Barracks are assisting
+The Troop B Community Action Team, the Special Emergency Response Team, Air Wing, K-9, and patrols from the Lee Barracks are assisting in the search in coordination with New York law enforcement, according to the state police.

 Anyone with any information is asked to contact the Columbia County Sheriff’s Office at 518-828-3344 or the Massachusetts State Police Barracks in Lee at 413-243-0600.